vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 1. The version tells Docker about the possible tokens used inside this YAML file.
 Be cautious using flags from other versions, they may not work in version 3.
 2. A standalone database container launched from official Postgres image.
 3. Another service named `app` which is built based on the `Dockerfile` in the same folder.
-4. The final command that need to be run when launching the container.
+4. The final command that needs to be run when launching the container.
-5. A volume that maps local folder to corresponding folder inside the container.
+5. A volume that maps local folder to the corresponding folder inside the container.
-6. Instruction to open port 3000 and map it to port 3000 on host.
+6. Instruction to open port 3000 and map it to port 3000 on the host.
 7. An instruction to launch `db` service first as a dependency before launching `app` service.

-### All New Rails Project
+### All-New Rails Project

 Start by building the containers.
 For that you need to add two empty files to the **project root folder**: